Harshitha-Nuthikadi/skillSwap/README.md

 1) Create account and complete profile

 2) Add:

-  ->Skills you can teach
+Skills you can teach

-  ->Skills you want to learn
+Skills you want to learn

 3) Go to Suggestions

 4) Send request to the best-match people

 5) Go to Matches

-  ->Accept / Reject requests
+Accept / Reject requests

-  ->Get email and LinkedIn of accepted partners
+Get email and LinkedIn of accepted partners

 6) Connect and learn together 🎯